khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 - iteration?

 **Response:**
-`[We learned that designing for play requires immediate feedback and simple interactions.
+`[We learned that designing for play requires immediate feedback, precise planning and simple interactions.
 Delight comes from combining physical movement, lights, and unpredictability.
 Clarity is important so users understand what each action does without explanation.
 Physical interaction made the experience more engaging compared to purely digital systems.
 Iteration was key, as small changes in timing, motion, or layout significantly improved usability and overall experience.]`

 ## 19.4 If You Had One More Week
 What would you improve next?